finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 Adjust holdings

-Adjust one or more holdings in a transaction portfolio    Prompt the creation of transactions in a specific transaction portfolio to bring selected holdings to the specified targets
+Adjust one or more holdings of the specified transaction portfolio to the provided targets.
+LUSID will  automatically construct adjustment transactions to ensure that the holdings which have been adjusted are  always set to the provided targets for the given effectiveAt datetime.
+Read more about the difference between  adjusting and setting holdings here https://support.lusid.com/how-do-i-adjust-my-holdings.

 ### Example
 ```java